PhilipAB/vsc-test-proto/README.md

 Initial commit.
 Basic setup of a typescript react app running in a VS Code extension.

+### Commit 2 – C2

+Updated README.md: Fixed some relative links.

+### Commit 3 – C3

+Updated README.md: Improved explanation on how to start the extension.

+### Commit 4 – C4

+Fixed and closed [issue 1](issues/1) and [issue 2](issues/2).

+### Commit 5 – C5

+Updated README.md: Extended commit log and removed explanation on how to handle the by now fixed Issues.

 ## Known Issues

 A set of all known issues in this project.